 Food has always been an important way to help with my anxiety, but food and cooking are so much more than a cure for anxiety.
 More and more the awareness around the mind-gut connection has been researched, I got to experience this first hand.
 In my senior year of college, my psychologist was prescribing me too much medication and my body reacted through different gastro problems.
 After months and many doctor visits, I was tired and scared and went to another doctor whose first question was, "are you on any anti-depressants?" a week later, I was better.
 Looking back on that time reinforces my mission here.
-I want CookedbyLO to be a sanctuary, for those who love to cook, hate to cook, have to cook, and want to learn to cook.
+I want CookedbyLO to be a sanctuary, for any level cook to re-learn how to cook with a self-care, mindful mentality.
 There is so much to gain from eating the food you cook, knowing what you are putting in your body, being creative, connecting with the process before you eat, and eating delicious food.
-Cooking has been the most amazing outlet for me, as someone with chronic anxiety and other mental health troubles in the past.
 I have always come to the kitchen to get out of my head and to focus on one thing, creating a delicious meal to show my love.
 I want to help as many people as I can create that special bond I have in the kitchen.